|vaticancatholic.com - English Channel|

 Also consider what Eastern father Maximus the Confessor says on this issue.
 In various passages he teaches, just as Leo the Great did, that the light shining from Jesus’ face on Tabor was created.
 These passages are extremely significant because Maximus the Confessor is one of the Eastern fathers most frequently cited, or rather abused and misused, by Palamites.

-Here Maximus the Confessor teaches that the light which appeared to their senses on the mountain was a “symbol” (σύμβολον) of the unseen hiddenness of God, and obviously therefore not the uncreated divinity itself.
+Here Maximus the Confessor teaches that the light which appeared to their senses on the mountain was a “symbol” (σύμβολον) of the unseen hiddenness of God, and obviously therefore it was not the uncreated divinity itself.
 Other passages from Maximus in the same work confirm this meaning.

 Note, according to Maximus, symbols that fall within the range of our senses are creations.
 Well, we already saw that the light shining from Jesus’ face was, according to the same Maximus in the same work, a symbol that appeared to their senses.
 It was therefore an aspect of Jesus’ created, yet glorified, human nature, as Leo the Great teaches.

 This is further confirmed when Maximus explains how the Transfiguration event was a symbol of both the negative and affirmative modes of mystical theology.
 Maximus teaches that when the Apostles were overwhelmed by the vision, analogous to how a ray of light can overwhelm the activity of the eyes, it formed within them an understanding that God’s essence, the Godhead, is ineffable.
 It’s beyond comprehension.
 In that way the Transfiguration event formed within them the negative or first mode of mystical theology, according to Maximus.